-Software Testing Life Cycle [ STLC ] Models or Phases in Software Testing: The software testing life cycle (STLC) defines some sequence of activities that need to be performed sequentially to produce a quality product.
+Software Testing Life Cycle [ STLC ] Models or Phases in Software Testing: The software testing life cycle (STLC) defines some sequence of activities that must be performed sequentially to produce a quality product.
 STLC process is a combination of a few phases, and each phase has some set of goals and deliverables.
-Each organization has a different set of phases, but every organization has a testing life cycle.
+Each organization has a different set of phases but has a testing life cycle.

-STLC Phases & Entry, Exit Criteria: The way of doing testing is changed day by day.
-So to test today’s application, testers need to be more technical and also have process-oriented because the job of testers is changed gradually from finding bugs to a broader range that is right from the beginning when the requirements for the projects also not finalized.
+STLC Phases & Entry, Exit Criteria: The way of testing is changing daily.
+So, to test today’s application, testers need to be more technical and process-oriented because testers’ jobs have gradually changed from finding bugs to a broader range right from the beginning when the project requirements are not finalized.

-As we have discussed, software testers’ role is changed as compared to a few decades ago, and companies are following a life cycle the same as in the development cycle.
-So the cycle which we follow during testing is called the Software Testing Life Cycle (STLC).
+As we have discussed, the software testers’ role has changed compared to a few decades ago, and companies are following a life cycle like the development cycle.
+So, the cycle we follow during testing is called the Software Testing Life Cycle (STLC).

 What is the entry and Exit Criteria

-Each phase is associated with an Entry, exit criteria, activities, and deliverables.
-As we have already mentioned, each phase has Entry, exit criteria, activities, and deliverables, which means each phase is interdependent.
+Each phase is associated with Entry and exit criteria, activities, and deliverables.
+As mentioned, each phase has Entry and exit criteria, activities, and deliverables, which means each phase is interdependent.
 You can’t enter the next stage until you complete the exit criteria of the current stage.
-But following entry and exit criteria for every phase is impossible, so we try to concentrate on each phase’s activities and deliverables.
+However, following entry and exit criteria for every phase is impossible, so we try to concentrate on each phase’s activities and deliverables.

-- Exit Criteria: This means items need to be completed before ending the testing process.
+• Exit Criteria: This means items must be completed before the testing ends.

 STLC Life Cycle